The piio command

 - piio function ?gpiopin? ?function?

 - Obtain or configure the function of a gpiopin.
 When both gpiopin and function are specified, the function of the gpio pin is configured.
 When only a gpiopin is specified, the current function of the pin is returned.
 Without arguments a list of all pin functions is returned.
 The gpiopin must be specified as a number between 0 and 53.
 Valid functions are: input, output, altfunc0, altfunc1, altfunc2, altfunc3, altfunc4, or altfunc5.
+Check the BCM2835 documentation for the available alternate functions for each pin.

 - piio input gpiopin